Is having Botox a sign that you’re vain?

 Using a thicker filler like Juvederm Voluma in the temples and outer cheek can lift this outer corner of your brow and combine nicely with Botox to lift your brow.

-Filler can also lift the corners of your mouth, especially if I add a “Nefertiti Lift” using botulinum toxin to relax the muscles pulling the corner of your mouth down.
+Filler can also lift the corners of your mouth, and help subtly relax the muscles pulling the corner of your mouth down.

 These simple treatments can make you appear more cheerful and positive.

 Botox reduces signs of tiredness